One In Christ

 Kabilana Kabilana is small piece the richly embroidered cloth coverings of the Holy Vessels, the Paten and Chalice.
 The name means receptacles.
 There is a word in Syriac ‘Mcbilon’ meaning receptacle or accepting.
 The correct name for this is ‘Hoofoyo’ or ‘cover’.
 They are square in shape, richly stitched embroidered Read more…

-By Jacob P Varghese, 11 months10 months ago
+By Jacob P Varghese, 4 years2 years ago

 Church Edifice, Altar Materials